Lipschitz rigidity for scalar curvature: Introduction

 Our approach provides a new perspective on scalar curvature rigidity results for smooth Riemannian manifolds with boundary, previously obtained by studying boundary value problems for Dirac-type operators as in B\"ar-Hanke \cite[Theorem 2.19]{BH20}, Cecchini-Zeidler \cite[Corollary 1.17]{CZ21}, and Lott \cite[Corollary 1.2]{Lott}.
 This is illustrated by the following strong comparison principle ``larger than hemispheres''.
-We denote by $D^n \subset \R^n$ the closed unit ball and by $\D^n_{\pm}$ the closed upper, respectively lower hemispheres of $\S^n$, equipped with the Riemannian metrics induced from $\S^n$.
+We denote by $\D^n_{\pm}$ the closed upper, respectively lower hemispheres of $\S^n$, equipped with the Riemannian metrics induced from $\S^n$.
 Furthermore, we identify $\S^{n-1}$ with the equator sphere of $\S^n$.

-\begin{thmx} Let $n$ be even, let $g$ be a smooth Riemannian metric on $D^n$ and let $f \colon (D^n,d_g) \to \S^n$ be a Lipschitz continuous map such that \begin{enumerate}[\myicon] \item if $n \geq 4$, then $df$ is area-nonincreasing a.e., \item if $n = 2$, then $f$ is $1$-Lipschitz, \item $\scal_g \geq n(n-1)$, \item $g$ has non-negative mean curvature along $\partial D^n$ with respect to the interior normal\footnote{With this convention the unit ball in $\R^n$ has mean curvature $n-1$.}, \item $f( \partial D^n) \subset \D^n_{-}$ and $f \colon (D^n, \partial D^n) \to (\D^n, \D^n_-)$ is of non-zero degree. \end{enumerate} Then $ \im ( f) = \D^n_+$ and $f \colon (D^n, g) \to \D^n_+$ is a smooth Riemannian isometry. \end{thmx} We derive this result from Theorem \ref{T:main_even} by a doubling procedure in Section \ref{sec:proofs}.
+\begin{thmx} Let $(M,g)$ be a compact smooth connected oriented Riemannian manifold of even dimension $n$ which admits a spin structure and has boundary $\partial M$, and let $f \colon (M,d_g) \to \S^n$ be a Lipschitz continuous map such that \begin{enumerate}[\myicon] \item if $n = 2$, then $f$ is $1$-Lipschitz, \item if $n \geq 4$, then $df$ is area-nonincreasing a.e., \item $\scal_g \geq n(n-1)$, \item $g$ has non-negative mean curvature along $\partial M$ with respect to the interior normal\footnote{With this convention the unit ball in $\R^n$ has mean curvature $n-1$.}, \item $f( \partial M) \subset \D^n_{-}$ and $f \colon (M, \partial M) \to (\S^n, \D^n_-)$ is of non-zero degree. \end{enumerate} Then $ \im ( f) = \D^n_+$ and $f \colon (M, g) \to \D^n_+$ is a smooth Riemannian isometry. \end{thmx} We derive this result from Theorem \ref{T:main_even} by a doubling procedure in Section \ref{sec:proofs}.
 Contrary to Gromov \cite{Gro18, Gromov4}, we work directly with the resulting non-smooth metric on the double, thus dispensing with ``smoothing the corners''.

-If $f$ is smooth, $f(\partial D^n) \subset \S^{n-1}$ and $f|_{\partial D^n}$ is $1$-Lipschitz with respect to $d_g|_{\partial D^n}$, then Theorem \ref{theo:disk} follows from Lott \cite[Corollary 1.2]{Lott}.
+If $f$ is smooth, $f(\partial M) \subset \S^{n-1}$ and $f|_{\partial M}$ is $1$-Lipschitz with respect to $d_g|_{\partial M}$, then Theorem \ref{theo:disk} follows from Lott \cite[Corollary 1.2]{Lott}.

 \begin{rem} Our methods can also be applied to the more general situation treated in \cite{GS02}.
 This issue is not discussed further in our paper. \end{rem}

 Our paper is structured as follows.
 In Section \ref{rigess} we provide an infinitesimal characterisation of metric isometries between smooth manifolds equipped with continuous Riemannian metrics.
 This discussion, which is of independent interest, makes essential use of Reshetnyak's theory of quasiregular maps; see Rickman \cite{Rick93} for a comprehensive introduction.